 As a gardener, it is helpful to learn popular phrases that go along with the activity.
-Knowing what your plants are doing--and what those things are called--is also helpful in the event that you seek out gardening help.
+Knowing what your plants are doing, and what those things are called, is also helpful if you seek out gardening help.
 Take plant bolting, for example.
 Bolting is defined as growing a tall flower stalk in a very short period of time.
-When you observe this, you can better tend to the garden.
+When you observe this, you know you have a problem.

 Why Plants Bolt